yamagen/plotting-poetry-2025/slide.md

 ### Materials

-- Kokinshu: a collection of 1000 waka poems
+- A) Kokinshu: a collection of 1000 waka poems
-- Modern Japanese translations
+- B) Modern Japanese translations: 10 sets of translations

-- Parallel corpus of waka and modern Japanese translations
+Parallel corpus of 1000 waka and 10 modern Japanese translations
-- Contemporary paraphrases

 ---